Elgg/Elgg/docs/guides/web-services.rst

 JSON is the default format, however XML and serialized PHP can be fetched by enabling the ``data_views`` plugin and substituting ``xml`` or ``php`` in place of ``json`` in the above URLs.

-You can also add additional response formats by defining new viewtypes.
+You can also add additional response formats by defining new view types.

 Parameters
 ~~~~~~~~~~